iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

-> Multitasking not working well.
-All optimizers are off, all launch options are set, but it not runs itself.
-But somehow it is working when runned manualy<br> :date: __2020-12-13 11:47:55__

 > Uninstalled.
 Great idea, but too power intensive.
 Left the phone on charge over night and the battery only gained 2%.<br> :date: __2020-12-09 10:34:19__